-ENGG1205 Introduction to mechanical engineering (6 credits)
+ENGG1205 Introduction to Mechanical Engineering (6 credits)

-The course aims to provide students with a comprehensive knowledge in the nature of mechanical engineering by studying important applications including modeling of mechanical systems, working principles of robots, mechanics and propulsion of aircrafts, strong materials.
-Students will be required to complete hands-on projects.
+Modeling of mechanical systems; working principles of robots; mechanics and propulsion of aircrafts; strong materials; hands-on projects.

 ENGG1206 Introduction to biomedical engineering (6 credits)

 This course is an overview of the essential areas in biomedical engineering including technologies and application in life sciences and medicine.
 The course is broadly divided into 4 areas: biomechanics and biomaterial; cell and tissue engineering; biomedical instrumentations and sensors; and medical imaging.
 The global development and other issues such as safety, ethics and industry will also be addressed.
 The course has a laboratory component to provide the students with some hands-on experience in the subject.